NeatCode101/React-Router/README.md

 If the route parameters can vary in value, we can make use of dynamic routes.
 We can specify a url param denoted by a colon prefix in the path.
 React router will always try to match the route which is more specific before trying to match a dynamic route.
 We can also nest the dynamic routes.

+### URL params

+We can access the dynamic routes params using the `useParams` hook imported from `react-router-dom`. we can then invoke this hook to access the paramaters of the dynamic route and use them accordingly.